textcreationpartnership/A00021/README.md

 ##Content Summary##

 #####Front#####
-A letter vvritten out of England to an English gentleman remaining at Padua containing a true report
+A Letter written out of England to an English Gentleman remaining at Padua, containing a true Report
 #####Body#####
-A letter vvritten out of England to an English gentleman remaining at Padua containing a true report **Types of content**
+SIR, I thanke you for
+your Relation of Ferrara;
+and to make you paiment
+in the like commodities,
+I r
+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!